mvconsbruch/AlgNT/README.md

 * [Sheet 7](Sheet07/Sheet07.pdf) Number of Ideals with given norm in quadratic and cubic extensions, a non-monogenic number field.
 * [Sheet 8](Sheet08/Sheet08.pdf) Ramification of primes, Dedekind coefficients are multiplicative.
+* [Sheet 9](Sheet09/Sheet09.pdf) The legendre symbol in the context of ramification of primes, discriminants of p-th roots of unity.

 ###### Max von Consbruch, email: mvconsbruch(at)uni-bonn(dot)de